-This gluten and dairy free turkey stroganoff is my oldest son’s favorite meal of all time.
-In fact, when it’s his turn to pick a meal he will choose this 9 times out of 10!
-It’s not only dairy and wheat/gluten free but also free of the top 8 allergens.
+This gluten and dairy free turkey stroganoff is my oldest son's favorite meal of all time.
+In fact, when it's his turn to pick a meal he will choose this every time!
+It's not only dairy and wheat/gluten free but also free of the top 8 allergens.

 When I hear the word stroganoff I think "comfort food".
 It's a dish that includes gravy and noodles - what could be better?

 Well, an allergy-friendly version for starters!
 Stroganoff is traditionally is made with a sauce that includes sour cream.
 Many recipes call for cream of mushroom soup.
 These dairy-filled ingredients would not work for my oldest son so some substitutions needed to be made.

 Even though making dairy free turkey stroganoff takes a few more steps than the traditional recipe, it's still a pretty quick dinner and worth the effort.